kingsmanrip/ERPversionBoss/README.md

 ## Recent Updates (April 2025)

+- **Portuguese User Guide**: Added comprehensive documentation in Portuguese
+  - Created a dedicated "Guia do Usuário" section in the main navigation
+  - Detailed step-by-step instructions for all system features
+  - Clear explanations of the workflow for each module
+  - Visual emphasis with color-coded navigation element
+  - "Implementações Futuras" section outlining upcoming features
+  - Designed with a responsive, card-based layout for easy reading

 - **Employee Dropdown Search for Payroll**: Added comprehensive employee search functionality to the payroll report
   - Implemented dropdown menu with all employees for easy selection
   - Detailed employee summary displaying pay rate, status, and financial metrics